jonaskris/Googletest-basic-example/README.md

 The project serves as a very basic example of testing using CMake and googletest.
 Googletest is included in the project as a git submodule.

-Contained in the project is an example class with separated header and implementation.
+Contained in the project is a very simple example class with tests.
 There are no executables made other than the executable used for testing.

 ## Cloning
 Cloning a repository with submodules is done by adding the argument --recurse-submodules.